-The SC829BTQ-R920WB has an innovative cooling design that features four 8-cm high-performance fans.
-Fan speed can be determined by system temperature via IPMI.
-Each power supply module also includes a cooling fan.
+The SC219A-R920WB has an innovative cooling design that features four 8-cm fans located in the middle section of the chassis.
+There is a "Fan Speed Control Mode" setting in BIOS that allows chassis fan speed to be determined by system temperature.